Save the planet and ditch the plastic by adding these reusables to your basket. Like, now.

 Here at HoneyKids, we’re always trying to go green wherever possible.
 Making small changes here and there can make a big difference, so chatting to our kids about how to save the planet is a regular convo in our households.
 We’ve already touched on how to recycle properly in Singapore, avoiding food waste and where to donate pre-loved goods to avoid landfill.
 But one of our biggest causes of pollution here on the Little Red Dot?
 Plastic waste.
 Avoiding disposables is a lot easier than you think and, after an initial outlay, reusable products will save you money in the long run.
 Check out some of our favourite eco-friendly alternatives.

-Seeing as how all our fave F&B outlets are still closed for dine-in (perhaps until Phase 1 of Safe Reopening ends), we’re all about takeaway.
+Seeing as how all our fave F&B outlets are always crowded, we’re all about takeaway.
 Which is why you need to arm yourself with the king of reusable products: the BYO coffee cup!
 Whichever brand you choose, one thing’s for certain: you still get your cup of joe, but with the added feel-good satisfaction that there’s one less plastic lid going in the bin.
 Many cafes also offer a small discount for bringing your own cup, too.
 Winning at life!
 Our fave?
 KeepCups, the world’s first barista standard reusable cup.
 You can pick one up from Tangs, Lazada and many more retailers, but we also love building our own combo on the official website.

 A lot of food delivery apps now give you the ability to opt out of receiving plastic, single-use cutlery.
 All very well and good when we’re stuck at home for the foreseeable, but what about things get back to normal?
 Easy.
 Grab ye some reusable cutlery.
 With all that planet-saving going on, the food won’t be the only thing leaving a good taste in your mouth.
 There are also some highly cute travel chopsticks complete with cases you can pick up on the cheap, too.
 The sets from Trove of Gaia ($10, pictured above) are not only pastel-coloured pretty, but they’re made from straw wheat leftover from agricultural harvesting.
 Pretty impressive, we say.